 Talks are suitable for brown bags, staff retreats and especially conferences.

-(IN THIS PIC, SUSAN DELIVERS AN INTERACTIVE KEYNOTE TO 300 PEOPLE IN 2018)
+<-- IN THIS PIC, SUSAN LEADS AN ACTIVITY DURING AN INTERACTIVE KEYNOTE WITH 300 PEOPLE IN 2018.

-Each participant leaves with a stronger understanding brain hemispheres, plus a self-designed personal break based on workload, personality and childhood play.
-Available in-person, as multi-site teleconference, or as a webinar.
+Each participant leaves with a stronger understanding brain science, plus a self-designed personal break (and BINGO challenge) based on workload, personality and childhood play.
+The lucky participants build connections through activities and sharing joyful memories.

-Susan is a longtime nonprofit leader and play evangelist, who developed “Take Five” for the Pentagon and now presents it to schools, hospitals, companies, and nonprofits.
+Susan is a 25-year nonprofit leader and organization developer, who created “Take Five” for the Pentagon and now presents it to schools, hospitals, companies, and nonprofits across the world.

 Taking brain breaks, or what Susan calls "personal recess," is a crucial element of productivity and mental health, especially for high-stress jobs like nonprofits, medicine and education.
 "Take Five," pictured here at UCLA Health in 2016, offers multiple recommendations for creating a restorative break in as few as five minutes.